-Coffee Bar.
 Have some coffee enthusiasts in your house?
 Almost everyone can enjoy a good cup of coffee, and you can use this indoor bar whenever you’re craving caffeine.
 Gather around it in the mornings, host coffee-shop parties, and try a variety of gourmet brews and flavors in the process.
 Guests and family members alike will appreciate it immensely!

-Whiskey Bar.
-If you’re a hard liquor person, this idea can sound better than a trip to the pub.
+If you’re the type of person that enjoys whiskey, this idea can sound better than a trip to the pub.
 This bar can be decked out with many different types of whiskey, and you can stock up on shot glasses, whiskey tumblers, and other drink mixers.
-Whether you’re enjoying a fine, aged drink or a casual whiskey & coke, this bar is a classic twist.
+Whether you’re enjoying a fine, aged drink or a casual whiskey & coke, this bar is a classic component of any midcentury home.

-Beer Bar.
 Superbowl party?
-Don’t settle for junk food and a couch, get a beer bar!
-There’s nothing like enjoying a pint while watching the game, and a bar can be the perfect location for you and your friends to gather.
+Don’t settle for junk food and a couch; get a beer bar!
+There’s nothing like enjoying a cold one while watching the game, and a bar can be the perfect location for you and your friends to gather.
 Mount a television above the bar for easy viewing, and enjoy the private atmosphere of your very own personal bar.

 - Irish coffee.
 Your coffee bar and your whiskey bar come together to offer a hearty, enjoyable winter drink.
 The perfect combination of strong flavors, A well-made Irish coffee is the perfect before-bed drink.